F5Networks/f5-declarative-onboarding/docs/composing-a-declaration.rst

 ``````````
 The next lines of the declaration create (or modify) the users and their associated roles and access control.

 If you are modifying the root password, you must supply the existing root password (**default** on a new BIG-IP).
 All other user accounts, including admin, do not have this requirement.
+As mentioned in the :ref:`prereqs`, if you are using BIG-IP v14.0 or later, the root password may be the same as your admin password you reset before installing Declarative Onboarding.

 .. code-block:: javascript